 \subsection{Vertical, $B_z$}

 The right hand panel of Fig.~\ref{fig:pol_geometry} shows a purely vertical field, the most interesting geometry for jet launching.
-Here the field always makes the same angle to the line of sight, so there is a constant Faraday rotation angle across the disc.
+The field always makes the same angle to the line of sight, so there is a constant Faraday rotation angle across the disc.
 Since no spatial incoherence of the polarization angle is introduced by the vertical geometry, no depolarization is expected.

-In Fig. \ref{fig:Bz_constant}, we plot the Faraday rotation obtained from the integration of Eq. \ref{eq:FaradayRotation_integral} along the line of sight for the entire flow given a vertical magnetic field strength of $3\times10^6$ G. The panels a) to d) are the same as in Fig. \ref{fig:Bphi_constant} and described in Sect. \ref{sec:azimuthal}.
-Except for the cross section shown in panel b) which is taken along the x-axis (0$^\circ$-180$^\circ$).
-Compared to the azimuthal and radial geometry case, the Faraday rotation is the same everywhere in the flow.
+In Fig. \ref{fig:Bz_constant}, we plot the Faraday rotation obtained from the integration of Eq. \ref{eq:FaradayRotation_integral} along the line of sight for the entire flow given a vertical magnetic field strength of $3\times10^6$ G. The panels a) to d) are the same as in Fig. \ref{fig:Bphi_constant} and described in Sect. \ref{sec:azimuthal}, except that the cross section shown in panel b) is now taken along the x-axis (0$^\circ$-180$^\circ$).
 A constant vertical magnetic field geometry does not introduce any incoherence in the polarization angle and thus, the initial polarization fraction is conserved.
 However, the polarization angle has now entirely rotated by 14.6$^\circ$.
 This is for an emission at 2.5 keV ($\sim5$\AA).
 Because of the dependancy of Faraday rotation with the wavelength, at 8 keV ($\sim1.55$\AA), the expected rotation of the polarization angle will only be of about 1.5$^\circ$.
 Stronger magnetic fields will only result in a larger difference within the IXPE bandwidth.
 This can directly be compared to the data obtained for the polarization angle as function of energy, bringing strong constraints on the maximum allowed vertical magnetic field component inside the flow.
 One can refer to Fig. \ref{fig:faradayRotationCurves} to see how much the polarization angle will rotate because of the vertical magnetic field for a few energies.